NUTS & BOLTS in conversation with Tyneside songwriter John Heston

 Produced by Ciarán Cahill (Van Morrison, Elvis Costello) and John Pilgrim and featuring an appreciation by writer and filmmaker Iain Sinclair ‘Through Lands of Ghosts’ will be released 16th January 2026 on Subexotic.

-A lot is made of right time right place to help bring success.
-But you can’t get past the sheer amount of hard work, every time giving 100% and never complaining.
+A lot is made of being in the right place at the right time to help bring success.
+But you can’t get past the sheer amount of hard work put in, every time giving 100% and never complaining.
 There is no substitute for rehearsal and when the opportunity presents itself you’ve got to be ready to take it.
 A snapshot of a story taken from Sting’s autobiography Broken Music hits the mark.
 This all happened within a few heady months during 1978.

-The Police went out on a UK tour to open for Spirit led by Randy California.
+The Police went out on a UK tour to open for Spirit led by guitarist Randy California.
 They won over a hippy audience and released their single Roxanne.
 Their record company A&M fully supported the record but money wasn’t rolling in yet.

 To pay rent on his London flat Wallsend born Sting was still filming a few adverts and bit part in films.
 The Great Rock n Roll Swindle was one, although his scene ended up on the cutting room floor.
 ‘I was grateful, however, for the 125 quid at the end of the day’ said Sting.